 However, this does not mean I believe all his conclusions (such as the ark's contents coming out before a "Sunday Law" is made).
 Plus I concede there is no more proof for his theory than there is for the other ark theories out there.
 It's up for each of us to decide what we believe.

 The Ark's Role in End Time Prophecy

 Many speculate that the Ark of the Covenant will make an end time reappearance.
 The first theory of this kind I ever heard was from Messianic rabbi Michael Rood who I have known personally since 2000.
 He met with Ron Wyatt before his death to investigate his claims and is convinced that he was telling the truth.
 He believes that the ark is in a cave under Calvary like Wyatt said.

 Rood further believes that the ark must come out in the end times.
-He bases this off the prophesy of the "confirmation of the covenant" (Dan 9:27) thinking that the ark alone can confirm God's covenant to the world.
+He bases this off the prophecy of the "confirmation of the covenant" (Dan 9:27) thinking that the ark alone can confirm God's covenant to the world.
 He also takes Paul's prophecy of the Antichrist sitting in the Third Temple as evidence of the ark being there because the ark's top cover is called the "mercy seat" (Ex 25:21) which he takes as a throne one can sit on.

 There's not much to say about this.
 Just like the speculation about the location of the ark already covered, there is simply no proof for this theory.
-The Bible does not say anywhere that the ark will make an end time appearance.
-The ark is not required to confirm the seven year Antichrist covenant with "the many" nor for the Antichrist to sit in the Temple (2Th 2:4).
+The Bible does not say anywhere that the ark will make an end-time appearance.
+The ark is not required to confirm the seven-year Antichrist covenant with "the many" nor for the Antichrist to sit in the Temple (2Th 2:4).
 On the contrary, as we shall see in the next session, the one and only mention of the ark in Bible prophecy casts great doubt not only on it having such a role, but also on it being recovered ever.